Account Search Logout

 Niko’s brow bent.
 “You felt nothing for me?”

 “Whatever I might’ve felt for you,” Andrew stared into his eyes.
-“Died the day you fucked Dmitri Boscov.”
+“Died the day you fucked Dmitri Boscov,”

 Niko glowered with disgust.
-“This isn’t right,”
+“This is so typical of you,”

 “You fucking twink bitch,” Niko said through his teeth.

 Enraged, the man searched the room before grabbing the black violin case.
-He ran it over the bureau, clearing everything still sitting on it as Andrew crouched by the window.
+Niko swung it over the bureau, clearing everything sitting on it as Andrew cowered by the window.
 The lanky brute opened the case and dumped Andrew’s high school violin onto the floor.

-He snatched it up before Andrew could grab it and then clubbed it against the bureau, splintering its purfling and fracturing the cursive f’s around the bridge.
+Niko snatched it up before Andrew could grab it and then clubbed it against the bed frame, splintering its purfling and fracturing the cursive f’s around the bridge.

-“Someone, call the cops,” Andrew yelled.
+“Someone, call the cops,” Andrew screamed.

-Niko scooped it up and defiantly stared as he unrolled it and counted out a thousand.
 “Just taking back what you owe me, Andrej,”

 “I know,” Andrew glared up at him.
-“So am I,”
+“So am I.”

 Life faded from those dark brown eyes as if his emotional toilet got flushed.